 We talk about:

-- Growing up in a strict French Caribbean household
+- Growing up in a strict but loving French Caribbean household

 - How Nathalie and Casey met and how a belly bump set the tone for their relationship

 - Openly discussing relationship deal breakers as a Martiniquan couple